-Google's E-E-A-T Update: What Local Businesses Missed
+Google's E-E-A-T Update: What Service Businesses Missed

-Google's E-E-A-T Update: What Local Businesses Missed
+# Google's E-E-A-T Update: What Service Businesses Missed

 A plumber with 15 years of experience and 200 five-star reviews suddenly dropped from position 3 to position 8 for local searches.
 His problem wasn't his service—it was that Google couldn't verify his expertise credentials.